-Are you asking yourself … Can your Seagate Expansion be used with a Mac?
+Are you asking yourself … Can I use my Seagate Expansion with a Mac?

-The answer to both questions is a big Yes!
+The answer is a big Yes!
+You can.

-You can have it and use your Seagate Expansion on your MacBook Pro, MacBook Air or iMac.
+You can use your Expansion external drive on your MacBook Pro, MacBook Air or iMac.

 And you’ll find out all the things to know and keep in mind.
 Right here in this article.